Pau1fitz/airport_challenge/README.md

 <h1>Airport Challenge

-Software which tracks the movement of planes landing and taking off from an airport.
+Software developed following the principles of OOD.
+The program tracks the movement of planes landing and taking off from an airport.
 There is also a weather component which impacts a plane's ability to fly.
 TDD was implemented to develop this software using rspec.
 Class Responsibility Collaborator (CRC) Modeling methodology was used to gather and define the user requirements for this object-oriented application.
 The program contains the following classes and modules.

 <h3>Classes
 ------------